bundle update

 Update the gems specified (all gems, if none are specified), ignoring

-the previously installed gems specified in the Gemfile.lock
+the previously installed gems specified in the Gemfile.lock.
+In

 general, you should use bundle install(1) to install the same exact